 Driving under the influence (DUI) is one of the leading causes of road accident fatalities in the United States.
 The misdemeanor carries hefty penalties, including suspension of your driver’s license.
-Of course, your license can also be suspended if you commit other road traffic rules violations, but they often carry less suspension time compared to DUI.
+Of course, your license can also be suspended if you commit other road traffic rules violations, but they often carry less suspension time compared to driving while intoxicated (DWI).

 So, what happens after your license has been suspended?
 Can you ever get it reinstated?
 Absolutely!
 You will get your license reinstated after your suspension period elapses.
 However, driving license reinstatement is not automatic, as you must dully complete a reinstatement process.

-How to reinstate your driving license after a DUI suspension
+How to reinstate your driving license after a DWI suspension

 Serve your suspension period